-Many campsites are located close to some of the main walking, hiking and cycling routes, and so can be a good place to stay if you are planning a multi-day walking or cycling holiday such as the South Downs Way.
+Many campsites are located close to some of the main walking, hiking and cycling routes.
+So they’re a good place to stay if you are planning a multi-day walking or cycling holiday such as the South Downs Way.

 A good book with many of the walking trails in the South Downs – like this one – or a book which details the South Downs Way, can be an invaluable resource in helping to plan your walk and what campsites you should stay at.

 However Housedean Farm is also a fantastic campsite in itself.
-Serene and unspoiled, we love the views here, and every pitch comes with its own fire pit.
+Serene and unspoiled, we love the gorgeous unspoiled views here, and every pitch is spacious and comes with its own fire pit.
 After all, there’s no better camping experience than making a roaring fire under the moonlight.

 This national park woodland campsite is the ideal getaway for those who want a taste of nature, but with hot showers, flushing toilets, and a quirky side.

-Along with camping and caravan pitches, there’s also some really unique glamping options here, so you have the option to stay in an (actual) helicopter, fire engine, bus, or treehouse!
+Along with private and pretty camping and caravan pitches, there’s also some really unique glamping options, so you have the option to stay in an (actual) helicopter, fire engine, bus, or treehouse!

-Situated close to the South Downs Way, there’s also access to many cycling and walking routes, so it’s a great place to be based if you’re looking for an active holiday.
+As it’s situated close to the South Downs Way, there’s access to many cycling and walking routes.
+So it’s a great place to be based if you’re looking for an active holiday.
 And if you get peckish after all that outdoor adventure, a range of food trucks often come to this campsite in the evening!
 Fresh pizza anyone?

-Set on a working farm in the middle of the South Downs National Park, this friendly campsite is basic and rural – but with that comes a proper sense of camping, and a real feeling of being close to nature.
+Set on a working farm in the middle of the South Downs National Park, this friendly campsite is basic and rural.
+But with that comes a proper sense of camping, and a real feeling of being close to nature.

 Situated on the edge of the South Downs, Fox Wood Campsite is perfectly located to explore the region – including the historic cathedral city of Chichester.

 The pitches are spacious, secluded and each has a fire pit for evening campfires and stories.
 And there’s often entertainment and food options at the weekend like a circus, mobile bar, birds of prey handling, and food vans!
 Fox Wood really does know how to please the whole family!